 Examines sociological aspects of alternative futures and the role of contemporary behavior in creating those futures.
 Analysis of projections in selected areas such as family, technology, work and leisure.

-510. Sociology of Deviance (3)
+510. Sociology of Deviance (3) I, II

 Prerequisite: Sociology 101.

 Survey of many alleged abnormal phenomena in society as seen in society today in various forms of individual, family, community and world disorganization, such as crime, prostitution, extreme alcoholism, migratory workers, divorce, revolution, war, etc.

-511. Current Topics in Sociology (3)
+512. Sociology of Conflict (3)

+Prerequisite: Sociology 101.

+Conflict as a social process: background, forms and consequences at the interpersonal, intergroup, class and international levels from a sociological frame of reference.
+Major theories of social conflict.

+513. Criminology and Penology (3) I, II

 Prerequisite: Sociology 101.